realm/realm-swift/doc/tutorial/template.md

 <code>title</code> and <code>checked</code>.

 There are really just two types of operations you can do in Realm: read and write.
-All these operations need to be done within a context.
-Even though Realm is built to be super fast however you use it, we can still gain a performance boost by reusing contexts as much as possible.
-A good way to reuse contexts is to set them as properties: a smart context for reading and a regular context for writing.
+These operations need to be done within a stand-alone realm if on the main thread or through a transaction manager if done asynchronously.
+Even though Realm is built to be super fast however you use it, we can still gain a performance boost by reusing transaction managers and realms as much as possible.
+A good way to reuse transaction managers and realms is to set them as properties: a stand-alone realm for reading and a transaction manager for writing.

-@@example setup_contexts @@
+@@example setup @@

-Using `RLMContext`, tables can be accessed simultaneously by multiple threads, processes, or applications.
+Using `RLMTransactionManager`, tables can be accessed simultaneously by multiple threads, processes, or applications.

-Creating a table can be done using a write block on our <code>writeContext</code>:
+Creating a table can be done using a write block on our <code>transactionManager</code>:

 @@example create_table @@

-Calling <code>isEmpty</code> on the <code>RLMTransaction</code> is a good way to make sure the table is only created once.
+Calling <code>isEmpty</code> on the <code>RLMRealm</code> is a good way to make sure the table is only created once.

-When using smart contexts as is the case here, it's important to observe
+When using a transaction manager as is the case here, it's important to observe
-<code>RLMContextDidChangeNotification</code> to know when tables have been updated:
+<code>RLMRealmDidChangeNotification</code> to know when tables have been updated:

 @@example setup_notifications @@

-Adding a row to a table must be done within a write block on a regular context:
+Adding a row to a table must be done within a write block on a transaction manager:

 @@example add_row @@